VanadiuM-Scripts/VanadiuM-mm2/README.md

 # VanadiuM-mm2
-first of all, check your executor, this script doesnt need to check, because support even xeno
+first of all, check your executor, this script doesnt need to check, because support even xeno (maybe)

 second, paste to your executor script from loader.lua